rafibayer/rafibayer.github.io/_posts/2023-02-26-macrofrick.md

 }
 ```

 Notice, our macro rule specified `expr` as the AST node to match, this means we could pass any valid Rust expression to our macro, and the rule would match.
 Rust macros can go beyond matching a simple expression, there are a whole set of [fragment-specifiers](https://doc.rust-lang.org/reference/macros-by-example.html#metavariables) we can use to match Rust code.
-Macrofrick, our new brainfuck compiler, with leverage the `tt` fragment to match Rust code at the token level.
+Macrofrick, our new brainfuck compiler, will leverage the `tt` fragment to match Rust code at the token level.

 The last bit of Rust Macro basics we need to cover before moving onto macrofrick is repetition.
 One of the first justifications we gave for using macros over functions in Rust is the ability to use macros as variadic functions.
 A naive approach would be to just add rules to our macro to support more and more arguments, for example, our `add` macro could become